isomerpages/moe-chijsjc/_list-of-ccas/Concert Band.md

 3. Percussion section – Drumset, Xylophone, Timpani, Cymbals etc.

-The band actively seeks opportunities to perform in collaboration with external organisations.
-Exchange programmes with bands from other schools are regularly held.
-Past collaborators include schools from both within and beyond Singapore.
-Community-based events are also an avenue for our students to gain experience in handling performances.

-#### **Objectives**
+  #### **What We Offer**

-Students should

-*   be able to explain and apply their knowledge of basic music skills to play instruments correctly.
-*   be able to display good musicianship in performance and theory in various performances including Singapore Youth Celebrations (SYC) (formerly known as SYF).
-*   develop an appreciation of good music and interest in music making
-*   inculcate values of team-work, creative expression and confidence through performance of concert band literature and various band programmes.
+**Musical Excellence**: Each member of our band is committed to honing their musical skills and techniques, creating a harmonious and captivating sound that resonates with our audience.

+**Participation**: We actively engage in numerous intra- and inter-school events throughout the year, providing our students with valuable opportunities to showcase their talents.

+**Collaboration**: Our band actively seeks collaborative opportunities with external organisations, including schools and musical groups.
+We host exchange programmes with bands from various institutions.

+**Performance**: We thrive in the spotlight!
+From school events to community-based performances, our students gain invaluable experience in delivering exceptional musical performances.

+**External Performances**: We frequently attend performances at external venues, sharing our love for music with a broader audience.

+**CCA Camps**: Our band members also enjoy the camaraderie and musical growth fostered during our CCA camps, where they engage in intensive practice sessions and team-building activities.

+Join us as we continue to harmonise our talents and share the joy of music with the world.
+Together, we create beautiful melodies that resonate in the hearts of all who listen.

 #### **CCA Information**